barebox/barebox/Documentation/user/booting-linux.rst

 With the following steps, barebox can start the kernel and root filesystem over the network, a standard development case.

-See :ref:`networking` for informations how to configure your network interfaces.
+See :ref:`networking` for information how to configure your network interfaces.

-Note that barebox will pass the same IP settings to the kernel, i.e. it passes ``ip=$ipaddr:$serverip:$gateway:$netmask::<linuxdevname>:`` for a static IP setup and ``ip=dhcp`` for a dynamic DHCP setup. ``<linuxdevname>`` is a configurable value. set ``nv.dev.<ethdev>.linuxdevname`` to the name the device has in Linux.
+Note that barebox will pass the same IP settings to the kernel, i.e. it passes ``ip=$ipaddr:$serverip:$gateway:$netmask::<linuxdevname>:`` for a static IP setup and ``ip=dhcp`` for a dynamic DHCP setup. ``<linuxdevname>`` is a configurable value.
+Set ``nv.dev.<ethdev>.linuxdevname`` to the name the device has in Linux.

 By default, barebox uses the variables ``global.user`` and :ref:`global.hostname <magicvar_global_hostname>`